Port-state control, surveys, dry-docking, lay-up, NOR, demurrage.

 The navigational service provided by a licensed pilot who boards a vessel to guide it through a port or restricted waterway.

-- Port State Control Inspection
+- Port State Control Inspection (PSC inspection)

 An examination of a foreign-flagged vessel in port by officers of the port state to verify compliance with international conventions.